danielendeg/nugetpackageupdate/specs/Metrics and Diagnostics - Shoebox.md

 For customers to monitor the service, we need to surface different metrics and diagnostic logs.
 There are two types of logs we want to expose:

-* Diagnostics logs: This are various system and security logs and metrics from the service that customer can pipe into their Storage Account, Stream to event hub or send to Log Analytics
+* Diagnostics logs: These are various system and security logs and metrics from the service that customers can pipe into their Storage Account, Stream to event hub or send to Log Analytics
-* Metrics: This are various performance counters that we can show on Metrics dashboard, where customer can see the performance of the service, size of the database etc (see Scenarios)
+* Metrics: These are various metrics that we can show on Metrics dashboard, where customer can see the performance of the service, size of the database etc (see Scenarios)

 [[_TOC_]]